OpenBuilds/docs-migrated/README.md

 This repository contains the archived OpenBuilds documentation.

 **Looking for the documentation?**
-Please visit the GitHub Wiki here:
+Please visit the Wiki section of the repository here:
 [https://github.com/OpenBuilds/docs-migrated/wiki](https://github.com/OpenBuilds/docs-migrated/wiki)

 ---